EmilioPeJu/dls_ade/docs/snm_system_testing.rst

 Located in `remote_repository_tests.py`.

 These test whether the different modules are correctly created and exported to the server.
 Similar to :ref:`local-repository-tests`, these two are then compared with comparison files as discussed in :ref:`snm-comparison-files-creation`.

 For the most part, these are a reduced subset of the :ref:`local-repository-tests`, but taking only one module of each type (tools, python, support, IOC, IOC-BL (gui)).

 Additionally, an 'AddAppToModule' test is also performed, but only with non-conflicting app-names.
 The additional tests are commented out.

 For 'AddAppToModule', it adds to a previously existing repository (see :ref:`necessary-server-repositories`).

 The big difference with these tests is that they must create new repositories on the server every run, but most users (including system testers!) cannot delete things on the server.
 To get around this, we set the environment variable GIT_ROOT_DIR to an incrementing value, so there are never any conflicts.
-The file `repo_test_num.txt` located in system_testing/start_new_module contains the previously run test number; if you run the tests while the server still has previously created test repositories, make sure you save this number for the next user!
+The file `repo_test_num.txt` located in `system_testing/start_new_module` contains the previously run test number; if you run the tests while the server still has previously created test repositories, make sure you save this number for the next user!

 .. _necessary-server-repositories:

 Necessary Server Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The system_testing/start_new_module/necessary_server_repos folder contains all the server repositories required by systems testing, in a tarball.
-The usage.txt file details their respective test module and use.
+The system_testing/start_new_module/necessary_server_repos folder contains all
+the server repositories required by systems testing, in a tarball.
+The
+usage.txt file details their respective test module and use.

-The filepaths given are absolute.
+The file paths given are absolute (eg. `controlstest/...`).